 1 Year 3 Years 5 Years 10 Years

-Class I Shares \$81 \$274 \$483 \$1,087
+Class I Shares \$55 \$184 \$324 \$733

-Class II Shares 90 336 603 1,363
+Class II Shares 81 263 461 1,033

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 21.82% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 13.58% of the average value of its portfolio.

-The Fund is a "fund-of-funds" that invests primarily in affiliated mutual funds representing a variety of asset classes.
-The Fund aims to provide diversification across traditional asset classes-U.S. stocks, international stocks, and bonds-by investing primarily in mutual funds offered by Nationwide Variable Insurance Trust and affiliated or unaffiliated exchange-traded funds ("ETFs") (each, an "Underlying Fund" or collectively, "Underlying Funds").
+The Fund consists of two main components.
+First, a majority of its portfolio, referred to herein as the "Core Sleeve," operates as a "fund-of-funds" that invests primarily in mutual funds offered by Nationwide Variable Insurance Trust and affiliated or unaffiliated exchange-traded funds ("ETFs") (each, an "Underlying Fund" or collectively, "Underlying Funds").
+The Fund may also invest in a fixed interest contract issued by Nationwide Life Insurance Company ("Nationwide Contract").